DigitalCaesar/CleanArchitectureSample/README.md

 ### Token Authentication

+Handles authentication by checking for a registered member and returns a token to use to authenticate further requests limiting access to some end points expecting the authorized token.

 Steps
-1. Add Jwt nuget
+1. Add Microsoft.AspNetCore.Authentication.JwtBearer nuget to the API project
-2. Add IJwtProvider to abstract the provider implementation
+2. Add IJwtProvider to Infrastructure to abstract the provider implementation
-3. Add a LoginCommand
+3. Add a LoginCommand to the Application project
-4. Add a LoginRequest
+4. Add a LoginRequest to capture the parameters in the Application project
-5. Add a LoginCommandHandler
+5. Add a LoginCommandHandler to the Application project
-6. Add a login endpoint to the member controller
+6. Add a login endpoint to the member controller of the API project
 7. Wire authentication/authorization to program.cs
 8. create JwtOptions and wire
 9. Create JwtBearerOptions and wire
-10. Add options to config
+10. Add options to AppSettings
 ++.
 Add to Swagger

+Notes
+- Milan put IJwtProvider in Application and then reference from Infrastructure.
+The flow should be Infrastructure reference FROM Application not the other way around.
+I've plaed in Infrastructure with the idea being the implementation could be moved to a separate Infrastructure layer project.'

+### Permission / Authorization (1) Basic Start

+Use Authorize to limit access to end points to only those members that match the authorization criteria

+Strategy
+- Hard code list of Roles in attribute of endpoint for authorization
+- Hard code policy in attribute of endpoint for authorization
+- Create an authorization type to handle permissions

+Steps
+1. Create a HasPermissionAttribute attribute extending AuthorizeAttribute
+2. Create Permission class or enum
+3. Add attribute or .RequireAuthorization to end points that require authorization

+Notes
+- Approaches are using attribute - not necessary if using .RequireAuthorization(Permission.Read)
+- Consider handling by value level with Admin = 1 at the top
+- Should extend to post controller

+### Permission / Authorization (2) Configure Roles and Permissions

+Configure Roles and Permissions with EntityFramework by defining them in the domain.
+Designed with a hierarchy where a Member belongs to a Role which is assigned a set of Permissions.

+Steps
+1. Add Role to entities
+2. Add Permission to entities
+3. Create navigation properties in Role

+Note
+- Makes use of SmartEnum, this creates a conflict with the Role type created previously
+- This assumes you've completed the EntityFramework videos which were not part of the playlist.

+## Bonus: EF Core Performance

+Using EF with related entities

+Steps
+1. Create Entities
+2. Add Navigation Properties
+3. Create DbContext
+4. Configure DbContext

+Note
+- Not part of the playlist or solution

 ## Credit
 Milan Jovanovic